 Junior Talent Agent

 Ronald Chavis graduated from Loyola University a year early with a B.A. in Theater Arts.
-His graduating year of college, he was president of so many organizations, Loyola hired him to work in Office of Student Affairs, where he excels at lending guidance to students and organizing monthly student events to great success.
+He currently works as a Orangetheory Fitness coach where he excels in helping people meet their health and wellness goals.
 Ronald is a go-getter and someone who has a gift working with people.
 He brings excellence to all his work with NOMT Youth.